jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-04-03-schema-registry-part2/index.md

   - Apache Kafka
   - Kafka Connect
   - Change Data Capture (CDC)
-  - Docker
   - Debezium
   - Apicurio Registry
-authors:
-  - JaehyeonKim
-images: []
 cevo: 11
 description: Deploy a Change Data Capture pipeline to AWS with the Apicurio registry on ECS, private subnets over VPN and the Avro converter packaged with the connectors.
 ---
-In the [previous post](/blog/2022-03-07-schema-registry-part1), we discussed a Change Data Capture (CDC) solution with a schema registry.
-A local development environment is set up using Docker Compose.
+We build the Change Data Capture (CDC) solution with a schema registry on AWS using [MSK](https://aws.amazon.com/msk/), [MSK Connect](https://aws.amazon.com/msk/features/msk-connect/), [Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) and [ECS](https://aws.amazon.com/ecs/).
+In the [previous post](/blog/2022-03-07-schema-registry-part1), we discussed that solution in a local development environment set up using Docker Compose.
 The Debezium and Confluent S3 connectors are deployed with the Confluent Avro converter and the Apicurio registry is used as the schema registry service.
 A quick example is shown to illustrate how schema evolution can be managed by the schema registry.
-In this post, we'll build the solution on AWS using [MSK](https://aws.amazon.com/msk/), [MSK Connect](https://aws.amazon.com/msk/features/msk-connect/), [Aurora PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraPostgreSQL.html) and [ECS](https://aws.amazon.com/ecs/).

 * [Part 1 Local Development](/blog/2022-03-07-schema-registry-part1)
 * [Part 2 MSK Deployment](#) (this post)